THIS MONTH’S HIGHLIGHTS:

 CALENDAR OF EVENTS:

-The new 2016 FTD Calendar is now available at our checkout.
+The new 2017 FTD Calendar is available beginning mid-November at our checkout.
 These beautiful, flower-filled calendars are free.
 No purchase necessary.

 Early December–Order your beautiful poinsettias, blooming plants, designer gift baskets or custom-made centerpieces now for holiday gift-giving and guaranteed delivery.
 Early ordering ensures you top quality product for your home decorating and holiday party needs.